 In addition to central nervous system alerting agents and antidepressants, sodium oxybate or gamma hydroxybutyrate, also known as GHB or Xyrem®, can be used to treat narcolepsy.
 Sodium oxybate is a strong sedative that must be taken during the night.
 Sodium oxybate induces sleep and reduces the symptoms of daytime sleepiness and cataplexy.
 Due to safety concerns associated with the use of this drug, the distribution of sodium oxybate is tightly restricted.

-None of the currently available medications enables people with narcolepsy to consistently maintain a fully normal state of alertness.
+Currently available medications do not enable all people with narcolepsy to consistently maintain a fully normal state of alertness.
 Drug therapy should accompany various behavioral strategies according to the needs of the affected individual.

 Improving the quality of nighttime sleep can combat EDS and help relieve persistent feelings of fatigue.
 Among the most important common-sense measures people can take to enhance sleep quality are: